classiebit/eventmie-pro-docs/resources/docs/3.0/events/simple-events.md

 ## Tickets <small class="v">v2.0</small>

-Create tickets for the event.
+Create tickets for your event to maximize attendance and revenue.

 -   Tickets can be `Free` or `Paid`.
--   Taxes can be applied to each ticket separately.
+-   Apply taxes to each ticket individually for accurate pricing.
--   Multiple taxes can also be applied to each ticket.
+-   Multiple taxes can be applied to a single ticket.
--   Custom Ticket Order, to show the tickets on Checkout Page in your desired order/sequence.
+-   Set a custom ticket order to display tickets on the Checkout Page in your preferred sequence.

 <br>